I read you're merging with another company. Can you give me more details?

 Will you still be Community Television for Southern California?

 Please rest-assured that our commitment to our community will remain intact; KCET's primary channel will continue to air its own locally produced and acquired programs that explore the people, places and topics that are relevant to our dynamic region.
-Viewers will still be able to watch their favorite original and acquired programs on KCET's schedule, including Doc Martin, Foyle's War, Primeval, Open Call, SoCal Connected and Huell Howser.
+Viewers will still be able to watch their favorite original and acquired programs on KCET's schedule, including Doc Martin, Foyle's War, Artbound, SoCal Connected and Huell Howser.

 Will you have a different channel position?